passbolt/passbolt_help/_includes/configure/install_or_reconfigure_passbolt.md

 sudo dpkg-reconfigure passbolt-{{ product }}-server
 ```

-You most likely want to say 'NO' to the mariadb setup question and go for the nginx setup
+You most likely want to say 'NO' to the mariadb/mysql setup question and go for the nginx setup